The resolution property holds away from codimension three: Locally free resolutions

 \begin{proof} The question is \'etale local so we may and do assume that $X$ is a scheme.
 By \cite[Cor.
 6.11.7]{EGAIV.2} it suffices to show that every generic point of $X$ which belongs to $\mathbf{U}_{S_2}(\sh{F})$ admits an open neighborhood lying entirely in $\mathbf{U}_{S_2}(\sh{F})$.
 Indeed, this will show $\mathbf{U}_{S_2}(\sh{F})$ is open and since $\sh{F}$ is $S_1$, the set $\mathbf{U}_{S_2}(\sh{F})$ contains all codimension $\leq 1$ points.

 Thus, by reducedness and the assumptions we may replace $X$ with a dense open regular subset.
-However, since $\sh{F}$ is densely supported we may shrink $X$ further and assume $\sh{F}$ is locally free.
+However, since $\sh{F}$ is supported everywhere we may shrink $X$ further and assume $\sh{F}$ is locally free.
 Thus it suffices to show that $\mathcal{O}_X$ is $S_2$ on $X$, but since the local rings of $X$ are regular, this follows. \end{proof}

-\begin{Theorem} Let $X$ be a noetherian and reduced algebraic space which satisfies the assumptions in \ref{conditions} and let $\sh{F}$ be a coherent sheaf on $X$.
+\begin{Theorem} Let $X$ be a noetherian algebraic space which is separated, reduced and which satisfies the assumptions in \ref{conditions}.
+Suppose $\sh{F}$ is a coherent sheaf on $X$.
 If $x_1,...,x_r \in X$ is a finite set of points in $X$ which admits a common affine open neighborhood, then there is an open subset $U \subset X$ with the following properties: \begin{enumerate} \item $U$ contains $x_1,...,x_r$, \item $U$ contains all points of codimension $\leq 2$ in $X$, \item $U$ admits a locally free sheaf $\sh{V}$, and \item a surjection $\sh{V} \to \sh{F}|_U \to 0$. \end{enumerate} \end{Theorem}